eek/eek.github.io/_posts/2016-08-20-how-to-serve-your-blog-to-a-quarter-million-readers-without-paying-a-single-penny.markdown

   *  [Sumome](https://sumome.com) for List Builder, Heat Maps, Sharing Widgets, Scroll Boxes, Highlighters, Contact Forms, Image Sharing, Welcome Widgets, Content Recommendations, etc…
   *  [Disqus](https://disqus.com) for commenting (or [Facebook comments](https://developers.facebook.com/docs/plugins/comments/) if you like those more)
 5. You will need to know a bit of **Git** ([there’s a good guide by Roger Dudler here](http://rogerdudler.github.io/git-guide/) to be able to push your updates to the blog.
-  *	But don’t freak out, that’s super simple, you just need to follow the instructions to set it up and then after you finished with something just write `git push` in the terminal
+  *	But don’t freak out, that’s super simple, you just need to follow the instructions to set it up and then after you finish with something just write `git push` in the terminal

 If you're into techie stuff, these disadvantages might be just something fun to do!
 Especially since you can get everything for free! :D